 The Opportunities Of Wind And Solar Power

-It is becoming increasingly essential for the UK to supply wind and solar people to people’s homes due to the success this could have on our journey to having a fuel-free grid.
+It is becoming increasingly essential for the and solar people to people’s homes due to the success this could have on our journey to having a fuel-free grid.

 Esme Stallard, Climate and Science Reported at the BBC, reported this Thursday that, for the first time in the UK, wind turbines have generated more electricity than gas.